-The shortlisted entries are:
+The other shortlisted entries are:

 Image: Fluorescent confocal image of tissue from a fruit fly larva by Dr Marta Fores Maresma, Postdoctoral Research Fellow – Cell Death and Immunity Team, Division of Breast Cancer Research